baderouaich/daemonpp/README.md

 ### Logging
 Use the built-in **dlog** static class which uses syslog internally.
-Then you can see your logs by opening the `/var/log/syslog` file or by opening `gnome-logs` gui.
+Then you can see your logs by:
+- opening the `/var/log/syslog` file
+- using grep by running `cat syslog | grep your_daemon_name`
+- running `gnome-logs` gui if available.

 ### TODO
 - [ ] prevent against multiple instances via a lockfile